snowleo208/design-system-demo/README.md

 ## Install

 Clone this repo, run `npm install` then run `npm run storybook`.
 It will open in `http://localhost:9001`.
+You can change this port in `package.json`.

 ## Demo